 In the latest version of our guide to playing Murloc Shaman, we’ve gathered together the best deck list that’s seeing play in Hearthstone right now.
 Further down, you’ll also find some general tips and tricks on how to play the deck, as well as a breakdown on all the important card combos you can find in Murloc Shaman.

 Despite being statistically the strongest Shaman deck with regards to win rate, hardly anyone is actually playing Murloc Shaman.
-To be fair, it’s not as enticing as Quest Shaman, and plays largely the same as past builds of the deck, but this does mean Murloc Shaman isn’t a deck your foes will expect to see.
-You might just catch them off-guard!
+To be fair, it’s not as enticing as Quest Shaman, and doesn't include any cards from Descent of Dragons, but your opponents will absolutely not be expecting to see it!

 Murloc Shaman deck list and strategy

-Murloc Shaman has been a fantastic deck for a while now, and has even gained a couple of unessential tools in the Saviors of Uldum expansion.
+Murloc Shaman has been a fantastic deck for a while now, and it's pretty much the same as it's always been.
 Below is the most popular deck list at the moment, which should be easy enough to get the hang of.

 |2 x Fishflinger|